libvips/libvips/_posts/2022-05-28-What's-new-in-8.13.md

 ### HEIC and AVIF

-These now support HDR images, and the loader has a new option to disable to DoS attack limits.
+These now support HDR images, and the loader has a new option to disable DoS attack limits.

 ### JXL